oldelpasosnowplow/PowerShell/readme.md

 Useful PowerShell scripts I used to help manage my network.
 I hope you find them useful as well.

-ChangeDNS - Will allow you to change staticly set network adapters DNS servers.
+ChangeDNS - Will allow you to change statically set network adapters DNS servers.

 ChangeManager - Allows you to change old managers to new managers under the Organization tab in the User Account in Active Directory.